 A lot of people coming to coworking spaces are freelancers like yourself.
 They come by themselves, open their laptops, and get into whatever they need to finish that day.
 You might hesitate to approach them, but really, just give it a try!
 New friends—or in a professional setting, connections—could be found in unexpected places.

 Don’t fancy saying hello to strangers around?
 Worry not; you can still expand your network in coworking spaces.
 Places like this occasionally hold workshops or seminars that people also use to mingle.
 These events could be your golden chance to not only grow connections but also get potential clients.

 Among different people coming and going to the same coworking space, there must be some regulars who are there often.
 They can come from different backgrounds yet for one reason: to work.
 These people, including you, eventually will recognize each other and form a community.
 This is a huge perk for solo workers like yourself.

 As a freelancer, you don’t get the privilege of colleagues.
 Having to navigate everything by yourself might even lead to loneliness at times.
 On the other hand, getting yourself to work in a coworking space allows you to be a part of the working community of that place.
 This can open up so many doors of opportunities ahead.

-Proper place for meetings
+The proper place for meetings